zzhangjii/learning-library/oci-library/qloudable/OCI_Fundamentals_Lab/OCI_Fundamentals.md

 14. Leave all other options as default, Click **Create Subnet**.

-## Practice 4: Create Load Balancer and update Security List
+## Create Load Balancer and update Security List

 **When you create a load balancer, you choose its shape (size) and you specify two subnets (created earlier) from different Availability Domains.
 This ensures that the load balancer is highly available and is only active in one subnet at a time.**